AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-node/actions/mac/right-click.md

 #### Common Problems and Their Fixes
 1. **Problem**: The element is not found.
    **Possible Cause**: The attribute is incorrect, or the element is outside the viewport.
-   **How to Fix**:
-   - Ensure the attribute matches the element.
+   **How to Fix**: Double-check the attribute (e.g., `title = Search`) and ensure the element is visible.
-   - Scroll to bring the element into view.

 2. **Problem**: The "Right Click" action fails.
    **Possible Cause**: The element is not interactable or is blocked by another element.
-   **How to Fix**: Use the allow hidden or use JS option to force interaction.
+   **How to Fix**: Use the `use js` option if the element is overlapped or blocked by other elements.

-3. **Problem**: The context menu does not appear.
+3. **Problem**: The context menu does not contain the expected item.
-   **Possible Cause**: The "Right Click" action is not properly associated with the element.
+   **Possible Cause**: The context menu item is dynamically loaded and has not yet rendered when the menu is checked.
-   **How to Fix**: Verify that the element supports context menu interactions.
+   **How to Fix**: Use "Validate Full Text" action to verify that menu entries exactly match the expected labels.

 ---